marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   for unknown pragmas in system header files.
 This is not the case if the warnings are only enabled by the :option:`-Wall` command-line option.

+.. option:: -Wno-unknown-pragmas

+  Default option value for :option:`-Wunknown-pragmas`.

-.. option:: -Wno-pragmas, -Wpragmas
+.. option:: -Wno-pragmas

   Do not warn about misuses of pragmas, such as incorrect parameters, invalid syntax, or conflicts between pragmas.
 See also :option:`-Wunknown-pragmas`.

+.. option:: -Wpragmas

+  Default option value for :option:`-Wno-pragmas`.

-.. option:: -Wno-prio-ctor-dtor, -Wprio-ctor-dtor
+.. option:: -Wno-prio-ctor-dtor

   Do not warn if a priority from 0 to 100 is used for constructor or destructor.
   The use of constructor and destructor attributes allow you to assign a